contentful/contentful-bootstrap.rb/README.md

 options = {
   json_template: "/path/to/template.json", # Will use the JSON file specified as a Template
   mark_processed: false, # if true will mark all resources as 'bootstrapProcessed and will be avoided on future update_space calls
-  trigger_oauth: true # if true will trigger OAuth process }
+  trigger_oauth: true, # if true will trigger OAuth process
+  skip_content_types: false, # if true will avoid creating the content types }
 Contentful::Bootstrap::CommandRunner.new.update_space("space_id", options)
 ```